anas-rz/anas-rz.github.io/index.md

 published: true
 ---

 My research interests are the intersection of Computer Vision, Audiovisual representation learning, and robust solutions in Machine Learning.
+I am passionate about applying/devising solutions

-In addition to my academic pursuits, I am also an avid reader, learner and writer, love sharing my experiences in personal development.
-Also a sports enthusiast, enjoy playing badminton, ping pong, gym and occassionally swimming.
+In addition to my academic pursuits, I am also an avid reader, a sports enthusiast enjoy playing badminton, ping pong, gym and occassionally swimming.

 ### Also, check out: